Top 10 Best Seinen Manga to Read

 Synopsis:

-Kingdom , by Yasuhisa Hara, immerses the reader in Warring States China ( 3rd century BC).
-It follows Shin, an orphan determined to become the greatest general under the heavens, and Ei Sei, a young king wanting to unify his empire.
-Throughout the chapters, the manga describes vast battles, shifting political alliances, and the gradual rise of characters willing to do anything to achieve their ambitions.
+kingdom, by Yasuhisa Hara, immerses the reader in Warring States China (IIIecentury BC AD).
+We follow Shin, an orphan determined to become the greatest general under the heavens, and Ei Sei, a young king wanting to unify his empire.
+Throughout the chapters, the manga describes vast battles, fluctuating political alliances, and the gradual rise of characters ready to do anything to realize their ambitions.

 Key points:

-In addition to its spectacular action scenes, Kingdom offers a reflection on leadership, loyalty, and the weight of war.
-The numerous supporting characters contribute to the story's breadth.
-Fans particularly appreciate the variety of military strategies and the suspense surrounding the gradual conquest of each territory.
+In addition to its spectacular action scenes, Kingdom offers a reflection on leadership, loyalty and the weight of war.
+The numerous secondary characters contribute to the breadth of the story.
+Fans particularly appreciate the variety of military strategies and the suspense that surrounds the gradual conquest of each territory.

 For which audience?

-Readers who enjoy long sagas, twists and turns, and the gradual development of protagonists will find Kingdom a sweeping story that keeps us wondering which side will prevail.
+Readers fond of long sagas, twists and turns and the progressive development of the protagonists will find in Kingdom a large-scale story, where we never stop wondering which side will succeed in winning.

 7. Attack on Titan: Fight for Freedom